 Problem Sets are assigned problems that will be collected and graded.
-Problem sets will be assigned roughly every two weeks, for a total of (around) five problem sets.
+Problem sets will be assigned roughly every two weeks, for a total of four problem sets.
 Each problem set will receive a score from 0 to 3 based on completeness and quality of the work done, but not based (directly) on the accuracy of the work; answers to problem sets will be provided and students will be responsible for checking the quality of their own work.
-Problem sets will be assigned in class and due at the beginning of class exactly one week later (e.g., problem sets assigned in class on Tuesday are due at the beginning of class the following Tuesday).
-Late problem sets will receive a maximum grade of 1.
+Problem sets will generally be due one week after they are assigned (e.g., problem sets assigned in class on Tuesday are generally due at the beginning of class the following Tuesday).
+Problem sets turned in after the solutions are posted will receive a maximum grade of 1.